Nitestack/raspberry-pi-5/README.md

 - **Ghostfolio** for wealth management.
 - **AdventureLog** for a travel tracker and trip planner.
 - **FreshRSS** for a news aggregator.
+- **Automated Backups** with Restic and Rclone for off-site storage.

 ## ⚙️ Requirements